Can You Patent a Process: Everything You Need to Know

 Bilski v.
 Kappos

 This 2008 ruling created a great deal of tension in the software industry.
-Suddenly many of the patents issued up to that point could now be deemed ineligible, even those that were accomplished by a computer.
+Suddenly, many of the patents issued up to that point could now be deemed ineligible, even those that were accomplished by a computer.
 Then came the 2010 Supreme Court ruling on Bilski v.
 Kappos (originally Bilski v.
 Doll), which overturned the prior decision, holding that the Bilski test was one useful metric for determining whether something could be patented — but not the only one.

 Bilski had filed to challenge the refusal of his patent application.
 He sought to patent both the idea of hedging risk and the method by which it could apply to energy markets.
 However, since abstract ideas can't be patentable, the courts ruled that his concept wasn't eligible.
+The Federal Circuit Court of Appeals maintained that the process is only patentable if it transforms a specific article into a different thing or state, or it is linked to a specific apparatus or machine.

 The courts felt they needed to set a high bar in such situations to avoid giving people monopolies over things that could damage innovation and competition.
 They also felt, however, that there wasn't an ordinary and common use interpretation of the wording of patent law that would exclude methods.

 In the end, though Bilski wasn't able to patent his idea, his case did ensure that other metrics can now be used when determining whether a process is eligible to be patented.
+His idea was an invention claiming to be a process.

-Other than a process requiring a useful, concrete, and tangible result to be eligible for patent, no further guidance was offered.
+Other than a process requiring a useful, concrete, and tangible result to be eligible for a patent, no further guidance was offered.
 The courts have yet to develop new criteria to determine what processes can be patented.
 A few recent cases, including Prometheus v.
 Mayo and Research Corp v.
 Microsoft, have given some insight into the court's stance moving forward, but there has yet to be a final word.

 Problems have arisen specifically in the terms "useful" and "result" from the decision delivered all the way back in the State Street case.
 Since utility is already included in patent law, does "useful" refer to something different, or is it just reaffirming the existing language?
 Likewise, does the requirement for a result then make the process itself meaningless in the face of what it accomplishes?
 If nothing else, these questions make it difficult to have a consistent benchmark.